 No member will act as a representative of the Task Force unless assigned as such through a vote of the membership.

-Communications
+I. Communications

 The following operating protocol has been developed regarding how Task Force members work together.

 To promote trust and respect, in our work together we agree to: